Washington's biosolids permit system

 Biosolids managers can learn about the Statewide General Permit for Biosolids Management and how to apply for coverage.

 The statewide general permit for biosolids management is the main document that guides our implementation of Washington’s biosolids rules (Chapter 173-308 WAC) for wastewater treatment plants and other facilities that manage biosolids.
 We can modify coverage for individual facilities to include additional or more stringent requirements on a case-by-case basis.
-This approach allows facilities to develop programs that work well for them, and it helps us implement appropriate permit conditions.
+This approach allows facilities to develop programs that work well for them and it helps us implement appropriate permit conditions.

 We may impose additional or more stringent requirements, based on the proposal and local conditions.

-A permit application is actually an application for coverage under the statewide general permit.
+A permit application is an application for coverage under the statewide general permit.
 We can impose additional or more stringent requirements to address specific local conditions.
 Depending on timing and the nature of operations, all facilities submit either a notice of intent (NOI) to be covered under the general permit or an application for coverage, or both.

 Who must submit a permit application?

-See this flow chart to determine which permit sections apply to your facility.
+All facilities can also reference this flow chart to determine which permit sections apply to your facility.

 Submitting a complete application secures "provisional approval” of coverage.
-Provisional means a facility must follow state rules, general permit conditions, and their own proposal as outlined in their submittal until we advise otherwise, or until we complete our review of the application.
+Provisional approval means a facility must follow state rules, general permit conditions, and their own proposal as outlined in their application submittal until we advise otherwise, or until we complete our review of the application.
 A facility’s proposal cannot circumvent the requirements of the rules or general permit, of which we expect managers to be knowledgeable.